notes

 About

-Nathaniel Parks is a Baltimore-based composer and singer whose work has become increasingly obsessed with vulnerability and the beauty found in the mundane.
-Nathaniel’s music has been performed around the country by Bergamot Quartet, Peabody Chamber Vocal Ensembles, members of Washington Master Chorale, Ensemble dal Niente, the International Contemporary Ensemble, and Jack Quartet, and has been presented at both the Society of Composers, Inc. National Conference (2017) and the Society of Composers, Inc. Region VI Conference (2018).
+Nathaniel Parks is a Los Angeles-based composer and singer whose work is rooted in connection and relationship.
+His music explores themes of vulnerability, community, and resonance, whether emotional, cultural, or acoustic.
+Nathaniel’s music has been performed around the country by ensembles such as Dualis, Confluss, Bergamot Quartet, and the Peabody Conservatory Chamber Vocal Ensembles.
+It has been presented at numerous festivals and conferences including the Florida State University Festival of New Music (2024), New Music on the Point (2023), Walden's Creative Musicians Retreat (2022), the Society of Composers, Inc. National Conference (2017), and the Society of Composers, Inc. Region VI Conference (2018).
 He has received fellowships from the Kimmel Harding Nelson Center for the Arts (2023) and Millay Arts (2023).
-Nathaniel was the recipient of the Otto Ortmann Award in Composition (2020) and was a semi-finalist for the American Prize in Choral Composition – Student Division (2018).
+Nathaniel has been the recipient of an ASCAP Foundation Morton Gould Young Composer Award (2025), third prize in the Cantori New York Score Competition (2024), and the Otto Ortmann Award in Composition (2020).
+He currently serves as an Adjunct Professor in Music Composition at Gardner-Webb University in Boiling Springs, NC.

 As a singer, Nathaniel possesses a deep affinity for choral music and has served many choirs both on the stage and behind the scenes.
-He is currently the Director of Operations for the Washington Master Chorale, a staff tenor at Grace and Saint Peter’s Episcopal Church in Baltimore, and was selected as a tenor vocal fellow for the Baltimore Choral Arts Society's 2021-22 season.
+He served as the Director of Operations for the Washington Master Chorale, a staff tenor at Grace and Saint Peter’s Episcopal Church in Baltimore, and was selected as a tenor vocal fellow for the Baltimore Choral Arts Society's 2021-22 season.

 Nathaniel holds an M.M. in Composition from the Peabody Institute of the Johns Hopkins University, and a B.M. in Music Composition from Gardner-Webb University.
-His primary teachers include Christopher Cerrone, Michael Hersch, Bruce Moser, and Matt Whitfield.
+His primary teachers include Ted Hearne, Christopher Cerrone, Michael Hersch, Bruce Moser, and Matt Whitfield.
+He is pursuing his doctorate at the Thornton School of Music at the University of Southern California.